donne12/dribbble_ui_design_auth/README.md

 ## Description
-Login and signup app with Flutter inspired by a UI design seen on Dribble.
+Login and signup app with Flutter inspired by a UI design seen on Dribbble.
 <br>
 Star this repository and follow me on github <br><a href="https://github.com/donne12"><img src="assets/images/followme.png" width="10%"></a>

 ## Requirements
-- Flutter 3.3.10 ou supérieur
+-- Flutter 3.3.10 or higher

 ## Installation
--- flutter pub get
+-- flutter pub get <br>
 -- flutter run

 ## Screenshots